diogoaurelio/schedoscopeWiki/Schedoscope-REST-API.md

 ## Introduction

-Schedoscope offers a rest api for remote control.
+Schedoscope offers a REST api for remote control.
 The schedoscopeControl shell makes use of this API, but it may be also used to trigger new materializations or notify the scheduler upon the arrival of new data.